BrendaWanjiru/VM/docs/index.rst

-.. autovm documentation master file, created by sphinx-quickstart.
+.. vm documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to autovm's documentation!
+Welcome to vm's documentation!
 ======================================================================

 .. toctree::